 Worried about WannaCry ransomware?
 Here's how to avoid it

-Experts have previously warned about the threat of ransomware attacks on businesses, but last Friday it became a reality; over 220,000 computers were infected by a new, previously unknown ransomware virus.
-Many NHS hospitals, the French car maker Renault and the German state-owned railroad operator Deutsche Bahn have already been infected and it is expected that other companies will be victims of the attack too.
+Experts have previously warned about the threat of ransomware attacks on businesses, however on Friday 12th May 2017 it became a reality; over 220,000 computers in 150 countries were infected by a new, previously unknown ransomware virus.
+Although it appears that Australia escaped the worst of the fallout, this certainly won't be the last we hear of this type of cyber-attack.
 Once activated, the ransomware (called ‘WannaCry’ or ‘WannaCrypt’) encrypts files, drives, and entire networks.
 Once a system has been infected, a screen will show that the computer and the data are locked and can only be unlocked by paying a ransom in the form of the crypto currency Bitcoin.

 This type of malware was only able to spread so quickly because the cyber criminals had used a zero-day gap in the Windows operating system.
 Microsoft had already released an important security bulletin and important patches of this vulnerability in March with security update MS17-010.
 You can find the full details here: